Fort Mose: Fort Mose

 As a military outpost, Mose defended the northern approach to St. Augustine, the capital of La Florida.
 Most of its inhabitants came originally from numerous different tribal and cultural groups in West Africa (predominately Kongos, Carabalis, and Mandinka) and had been sold into slavery in the colonies of North and South Carolina.
 While struggling to make their way to freedom in Florida, they had frequent interactions with many Native American peoples.
 By successfully defending their freedom and Spanish Florida in the mid-18th century, the black inhabitants of Fort Mose had a significant role in contemporary political conflicts between European colonial powers in the southeast.

 The people of Mose made political alliances with the Spaniards along with their Indian allies, and took up arms against their former masters.
 Following the murder of some inhabitants at the fort by Indian allies of the British, Montiano ordered it abandoned and its inhabitants resettled in St. Augustine.
 The British later occupied the fort themselves.

 The black militia fought beside Spanish regular soldiers against British forces under James Oglethorpe, who launched an attack on St. Augustine in 1740 during the War of Jenkins' Ear.
 During the ensuing conflict, a Floridian force consisting of Spanish troops, Indian auxiliaries, and free black militia counterattacked Oglethorpe's troops and defeated them, destroying the fort in the process.
 Oglethorpe was eventually forced to withdraw his forces back to Georgia, where the Black Spanish militia also participated in the unsuccessful Spanish counterattack in 1742.

-By 1752, the Spanish had returned to and rebuilt Fort Mose, and the new governor forcibly relocated most of the free blacks back into the defensive settlement, from the more cosmopolitan, multilingual culture of St. Augustine.
+By 1752, the Spanish had returned to and rebuilt Fort Mose in a slightly different location, and the new governor forcibly relocated most of the free blacks back into the defensive settlement, from the more cosmopolitan, multilingual culture of St. Augustine.

 After East Florida was ceded to the British in the 1763 Treaty of Paris, most of the free black inhabitants emigrated to Cuba with the evacuating Spanish settlers.
 At that time, the black population at St. Augustine and Fort Mose totaled about 3,000, of whom about three quarters were escaped slaves.

 The British refurbished the fort after its evacuation by the Spanish, who later returned in 1784, once again using the fort as a military outpost.
 It was later occupied by the Florida Patriots, who sought to capture Florida for the newly established United States.
 An ambush by a Spanish and Indian alliance (again including black combatants) destroyed the fort for a final time in 1812.